kvassAI/slate/source/includes/_intro.md

 ## Common Object fields

-Here's a list of fields which you will see often on the API responses:
+Here's a list of fields which you will see often in the API responses:

 Field | Description
 ---------- | -------